fbpx

 • Respect local culture and nature – Greet people on the trail, take rubbish with you, and avoid disturbing wildlife.

-When to hike the tour du mont Blanc ?
+When is the best time of year to hike the tour du Mont Blanc ?

 • June : the trails are usually quieter, the temperatures aren't too high either, it's a great time to go hiking.
 It can be still snowy on some high passes.